knative/docs/docs/serving/using-a-tls-cert.md

             Take note of the namespace and secret name.
 You will need these in future steps.

     1. To use this certificate and private key in different namespaces, you must create a delegation.
-To do so, create a YAML file using the template below:
+To do so, create a YAML file using the following template:

          ```yaml
          apiVersion: projectcontour.io/v1